The highest-paid Victoria's Secret models who have ruled the runway

 Hailing from the Kardashian-Jenner clan, Kendall has made a name for herself in the realm of the highest-paid models.
 She has been the face of many campaigns for Tiffany & Co., Longchamp, Givenchy, and Burberry, among other labels.
 Some of her recent brand endorsements include Calvin Klein, Fendi, Proactiv and Moon, which add to her soaring millions.

 Besides her modelling for Kylie Cosmetics, she earns quite handsomely from her tequila brand — 818 Tequila, founded in May 2021.
 Keeping Up With The Kardashians (2007-2021) bagged some hefty bills, too.
-According to Yahoo Finance, she made around USD 4.5 to USD 8.5 million per season.
+According to Yahoo Finance, she made around USD 4.5 to USD 8.5 million (INR 37 – 70 crore approx.) per season.
 However, with the Hulu reboot, The Kardashians (2022), the figure has considerably increased.

-Coming to her net worth, Forbes named Kendall Jenner as the highest-paid model in 2018, with a fortune of USD 22.5 million.
-She shared podium positions with Gisele Bündchen with USD 17.5 million and Chrissy Teigen with USD 13.5 million, and she managed to keep it up for the next four years.
+Coming to her net worth, Forbes named Kendall Jenner as the highest-paid model in 2018, with a fortune of USD 22.5 million (INR 186 crore approx.).
+She shared podium positions with Gisele Bündchen with USD 17.5 million (INR 145 crore approx.) and Chrissy Teigen with USD 13.5 million (INR 112 crore approx.), and she managed to keep it up for the next four years.

-According to Celebrity Net Worth, Kendall Jenner has a net worth of USD 60 million, as of June 2023.
+According to Celebrity Net Worth, Kendall Jenner has a net worth of USD 60 million (INR 498 crore approx.), as of June 2023.

 Miranda Kerr